Search Library History Today Blog

 Library of Parliament, Ottawa, 1940s

 In the immediate postwar years, there were three centres of special library collective action: the two established chapters of the American SLA, and, in 1949, the Research Section of the Canadian Library Association.
 The latter national grouping served to address issues common to college, university, research, and special libraries, and to promote their interests.
 The primary focus on special library work was mostly the preserve of the two chapters, which sometimes worked with the New York Chapter of SLA to organize specific conferences devoted to special librarians.
 These two chapters focused on special librarians’ identification of their profession and career.
 They fostered the development of group associations beyond their local areas and sought to clarify the role of special libraries.
 They ascertained collective needs and pursued goals to support members and engage with the public interest.
 Sharing best practices, advocating for libraries, networking with colleagues, and establishing standards of service promoted confidence within their parent organizations.
-Consequently, the two decades following 1950 eventually led to the decision to form the Canadian Association of Special Libraries and Information Services (CASLIS) in June 1969 as a constituent division of the Canadian Library Association.
+Consequently, the two decades following 1950 eventually led to the decision to form the Canadian Association of Special Libraries and Information Services (CASLIS) in June 1969 as a constituent division of the Canadian Library Association (CLA).

 Three Postwar Conferences, 1947–49